runemadsen/processing-sinatra/README.md

 **NOTE: I'm still working on this.
-The Sinatra app is currently not implemented, although the Processing calls work as described below**
+The Sinatra app is currently not implemented, although the Processing calls work as described below.
+So I just need to shell out from Sinatra to Processing (as soon as I figured out if this can run on Heroku)**

 # Processing Sinatra